 2. Enter your email address in the field username.

-4. Check your settings by clicking on Check Settings.
+4. After connecting with Gmail, check your settings by clicking on Check Settings.

 ➡️ MailJerry will now verify that a connection to both of your accounts is possible.
 Furthermore, the software will check if both accounts are ready to transfer your emails.
 For large mailboxes, this process might take some time.
 As soon as the mailbox check finished, you’ll be forwarded to the summary.